deeplearner0731/BioPred/README.md

 ## Author

-This package is maintained by Zihuan Liu.
-For any queries or issues, please contact me at <zihuan.liu@abbvie.com>.
+This package is maintained by Zihuan Liu, Yan Sun, and Xin Huang.
+For any queries or issues, please contact us at:

+- Zihuan Liu: <zihuan.liu@abbvie.com>
+- Yan Sun: <yan.sun@abbvie.com>
+- Xin Huang: <xin.huang@abbvie.com>

 ## License
 This package is licensed under the GPL-3 License.